mrslvg/sgm-sim/README.md

 `$ cd ~/CoppeliaSim_Edu_V4_1_0_Ubuntu18_04; ./coppeliaSim.sh`

-**Standalone use**
+###Standalone use

-If you want to use the soft growing manipulator simulation and develop your own application, download the scene *Scenes/sgm-sim.ttt* and open it in Coppelia Sim.
+If you want to use the soft growing manipulator simulation and develop your own application, download the scene *scenes/sgm-sim.ttt* and open it in Coppelia Sim.

-**Shared control simulation**
+###Shared control simulation

 If you want to use our code to interface the simulation environment or test our shared control teleoperation architectures follow the steps below.